katboddy/sparrowrobotics/README.md

 For detailed development information, see the [Developer Guide](developer_guide.md).

+For detailed deployment information, see the [Deployment Guide](deployment_guide.md).

 | Command          | What it does                                          |
 |------------------|-------------------------------------------------------|
 | `make dev`       | Run the dev server with code reloading                |